Marcus1211/MEng/implementation/README.md

    Example:
      ./run.sh -enableLog 10 -disableLog 10
    ```
+   The logs output will affect the overall runtime of the algorithm, that's why to have separate runs with log enabled and disabled
+   The runs with `-enableLog` is to track the overall runtime
+   The runs with `-disableLog` is to track the overall status of the system, e.g. what's the status of each node
+   It's recommend to have 10 runs of each, the experiment in the report is based on 10 runs of each

 2. The results of each simulation will be saved into different log files for future analysis.

 3. The `run.sh` will also triggers the `generate_diagrams.sh` script inside the python_script folder to genreate all diagrams.
 In case you need to run `generate_diagrams.sh` manually